Gay bowel syndrome: Criticism and decline in use

 In 1985, an article in the peer-reviewed journal Gut said that "gay bowel syndrome" was not a syndrome, and had limitations in medical use:

 A 1997 article in the Journal of Homosexuality argued that use of the term should be abandoned:

 The term was withdrawn as "outdated" by the Canadian Association of Gastroenterologists in 2004.
-Activist Michael Petrelis said "it is very much a defamation to say ‘gay bowel syndrome', when what they’re really talking about is parasites", and Marty Algaze of the Gay Men’s Health Crisis argued: "Sickle cell anemia is primarily seen in African Americans, but would you call it African American anemia?
-People would never accept that."

 The U.S. Centers for Disease Control confirmed the term was already informal and no longer in use by 2005.

 The 2009 McGraw-Hill Manual of Colorectal Surgery states that "gay bowel syndrome" is considered obsolete and derogatory:

-Gay activist and author Michael Scarce criticized the concept of "gay bowel syndrome" in his book Smearing the Queer: Medical Bias in the Health Care of Gay Men (1999), saying that "gay bowel syndrome has been, and remains today, a powerful tool for the specific surveillance, regulation, definition, medicalization, identification, and fragmentation of gay men's bodies."
-Scarce's work has been cited in the Journal of the American Medical Association with a positive review.
+Activist Michael Petrelis said "it is very much a defamation to say ‘gay bowel syndrome', when what they’re really talking about is parasites", and Marty Algaze of the Gay Men's Health Crisis argued: "Sickle cell anemia is primarily seen in African Americans, but would you call it African American anemia?
+People would never accept that."
+Activist and author Michael Scarce criticized the concept in his 1999 book Smearing the Queer: Medical Bias in the Health Care of Gay Men.